 by Patti Rowlson

-Last night, I was in a restorative yoga class – something I do for myself as the weekend winds down and a new week begins.
+The night before many businesses in Whatcom County were closed due to COVID-19, I was in a restorative yoga class – something I do for myself as the weekend winds down and a new week begins.

 At the start of the class, the instructor shared something that felt very grounding.
 She talked about how we are all living through history.